How to Start Foodstuff Business in Nigeria (2023)

 If there are no foodstuff businesses in Nigeria it is bold to say that Nigeria will soon go into famine.
 The food industry is a big industry in Nigeria.
 Asides from the fact that you can have direct customers who buy raw food from you for direct consumption that is to buy and keep at home for eating.

+Or you are going into it with a small capital or big capital you will make big profits.
 However, how big the profit is is related because the more capital you invest in the business in Nigeria the more profits you are going to yield from it.
 You cannot compare someone that started his or her foodstuff business in Nigeria with N500,000 with someone else that started with N2,000,000 (N2M).

 Obviously, the person that started with N2M will make more profits than the person that started with N500K.

-But if you are interested in starting foodstuff business in Nigeria you can start small or big.
+But if you are interested in starting a foodstuff business in Nigeria you can start small or big.
 Do not be pushed to start big if you cannot afford it.
-Do not go and borrowing money all in the name of starting big.
+Do not go and borrow money all in the name of starting big.
 Start with whatever you have and grow the business.

 Besides you need to gather experience even while you are in the business to be able to handle larger contracts when they start coming.
 This was what Aliko Dangote did during his humble days.
 He discovered he was passionate about buying and selling so he first started buying and selling sweets to his mates in school and also was helping his uncle “Dantata” in his shop back then to sell foodstuffs.

 He took his time to fully understand the business when he was with his uncle and assisting him and after seeing what it will be like in the now and in the future – understanding everything about the foodstuff business from his uncle as regards buying the grains, sugar, and every other foodstuff his uncle sold.

 He borrowed money from his uncle to start his own foodstuff business and now he is the richest man not only in Nigeria but in Africa.
 I will share more of Aliko Dangote’s success story in this article as we move on because I believe understanding his story is what will really help you turn your foodstuff business in Nigeria into a million naira business.

 Asides from his story of how he used his foodstuff business in Nigeria to become a millionaire.
 I will also share some personal tips I have gathered from foodstuff dealers in Nigeria on how to keep the business going in terms of food maintenance and bills.
 If you are interested in trading grain or foodstuff in Nigeria then you should read this article to the end.
-Digest everything before you fully start the business.

 Is Raw Food Business Profitable?

-You can sell to people who want to cook the foodstuffs immediately what we call direct consumers and you can also sell to people who want to resell the foodstuff when it cooked.
-Example: buka, restaurants, and joints
+This always happens no matter the capital you use in starting your foodstuff business in Nigeria it just depends on how much small quantity you sell.
+The second reason is you can sell to people who want to cook the foodstuffs immediately what we call direct consumers and you can also sell to people who want to resell the foodstuff when it is cooked.

-B. Another reason why foodstuff business is lucrative in Nigeria is the fact that it has a short life span.
-Although this is also a disadvantage to you, it is an advantage to you because your customers will not be able to retain foodstuff for a long time thereby always have the need to buy from you all the time.
+Example: buka, restaurants, and joints Another reason why the foodstuff business is lucrative in Nigeria is the fact that it has a short life span.
+Although this is also a disadvantage to you, it is an advantage to you because your customers will not be able to retain foodstuff for a long time thereby always having the need to buy from you all the time.

 Foodstuff is not a buy once and for all kinds of goods.

-C. Finally, it is a profitable business because even the waste products of the foodstuff are useful.
+Finally, it is a profitable business because even the waste products of the foodstuff are useful.
 You can also make money from the waste products of your foodstuff by selling it to people who buy agricultural waste in Nigeria.
 Also, it can be sold as animal feed to those who rear animals.
-Examples are those in goat farming, cow farming, and ram farming even poultry.
+Examples are those in goat farming, cow farming, ram farming even poultry.

 Getting Capital Needed for Foodstuff Business

-The best way to start your foodstuff business in Nigeria is to self-fund the business yourself but if you don’t have such capital at hand and you really need helping hands make sure you borrow the money from reliable people you know will not disturb you about the money on regular basis.
+The best way to start your foodstuff business in Nigeria is to self-fund the business but if you don’t have such capital at hand and you really need helping hands make sure you borrow the money from reliable people you know will not disturb you about the money on a regular basis.

 It is one thing to borrow capital to start a business in Nigeria it’s another thing to be able to sleep at night without worrying that one day your debtor might want your head (figuratively).
-Aliko Dangote was wise about this that is why he borrowed the money to start his foodstuff business from his uncle.
+Aliko Dangote was wise about this which is why he borrowed the money to start his foodstuff business from his uncle.

 He could have gone somewhere else – maybe the bank or perhaps a stranger but he went to his uncle.
 He went with the saying “the devil you know is better than the angel you don’t know”.
 This choice is entirely yours to make.